 In fact, last year, I told you about a study that showed that a starchy, high-carbohydrate diet doubled the risk of disease recurrence in colon cancer patients.
 And raised it by as much as 80 percent in patients who were also obese or overweight.

 Can you see why this is such huge news?
-For years, patents with a high risk of colon cancer have been advised to avoid meat and fill up on fiber, fiber, and more fiber to protect themselves.
+For years, patients with a high risk of colon cancer have been advised to avoid meat and fill up on fiber, fiber, and more fiber to protect themselves.

 Advice that’s questionable, at best.
 And downright deadly, at worst.